Agent-Native Systems and Skill Graphs

 You describe a task.
 The instruction file routes it.
 The agent knows exactly where to go.

-Heinrich describes an index file that "points attention" and helps the agent understand the landscape.
-That's the same idea.
-The difference is that a canonical instruction file goes further.
-It doesn't just describe what exists.
+A canonical instruction file goes beyond describing what exists.
 It defines how the agent should behave, what sequence to follow, and what rules to enforce.
 It's the operating system for the skill graph.

 This is the piece that makes the system agent-native.
 The agent isn't guessing what to load.
 It isn't scanning a folder hoping to find the right file.
 It reads one canonical file that tells it how the entire system works, and then it follows the path.